Hestice/payroll_viewer/README.md

 ### Local Flutter App Deployment

-- Open a new window of VSCode
+- Open a new terminal
-- Open the folder `frontend/supply_chain`
+- Navigate to the the folder `frontend/supply_chain`
 - Look to your left of VSCode interface and find the folder lib/configs
 - Click the file `global_config.dart`
 - Change the IP Address into your copied computer IP address `const SERVER_URL = "http://[PASTE COPIED IP ADDRESS]:8000/api";`